 Getting Your Toddler Ready for the Dentist

-A dentist office can be an intimidating place for a small child, especially when they are just starting to attend for regular teeth cleanings and are not as familiar with general procedure.
-Our pediatric dentists are trained to provide your child with a comfortable experience every visit but it is also your role as a parent or guardian to help ease them into the appointment itself.
+A dental office can be an intimidating place for a small child, especially when they are just starting to receive regular teeth cleanings and are not as familiar with the general procedure.
+Our Hudsonville, MI, pediatric dentist is trained to provide your child with a comfortable experience every visit but because we can’t be everywhere, it is also your role as a parent or guardian to help ease them into the appointment itself.

-Whether this is your child’s first visit in our office or they’ve been a few times but still feel anxious, there are ways that you can help keep your toddler calm before they reach the exam chair.
+Whether this is your child’s first dentist visit or they’ve been a few times but still feel anxious, there are ways that you can help keep your toddler calm before they reach the exam chair.

-Before their dental appointment, your toddler may have some questions they’d like for you to answer.
-It is best to respond to each question asked with clear and positive language so they do not become confused or overwhelmed.
+Before your toddler’s dental appointment, they may have some questions they’d like for you to answer.
+It is best to respond to each question asked with clear and positive language, so they do not become confused or overwhelmed.
 For example, if you are asked what the dentist does or why your child has to go, you can reply by explaining that the dentist is a doctor who makes sure a person’s teeth are healthy and strong.

 Putting your toddler to bed at a reasonable hour the night before their dental visit will not only make the next day easier for you but it will also in theory put them in a better mood for the appointment.
 Simply showing up to our office refreshed and not cranky or irritable will already make the entire experience go much smoother for everyone involved, especially your little one.

-Before tucking them in, remember to assist your toddler with teeth brushing as it will both help them feel prepared for the next day and instill proper oral hygiene habits.
+Before tucking them in, remember to assist your toddler with teeth brushing as it will help them feel prepared for the next day and instill proper oral hygiene habits.
+Making sure they brush their teeth at least twice a day and floss once daily might seem like a thankless job in those early years, but it’ll pay off down the road with a cavity-free smile if they stay committed outside of your help.

 Does your child have a favorite toy they’re always playing with or even a piece of clothing they like to wear because of how it makes them feel?
 This is something to consider when bringing them to their visit as the item may ease their nerves and increase confidence with regards to what is expected of them.